 Trim pieces of cardboard to serve as ornament dividers in your box.
 My box is 12″ wide and 5″ high, so I made three cardboard dividers to break up the space.

-Then, create dividers sized to fit the opposite box length.
-My box is also 12″ wide in that direction, so my three dividers are 12″ wide x 5″ high.
+Then, create dividers sized to fit the opposite direction inside the box.
+My box is a perfect square, so my three dividers are 12″ wide x 5″ high.

-Allow your dividers to fit together like a puzzle by trimming halfway through the width of each divider, at every 3″ interval.
+Your dividers are going to fit together like simple lap joints.
+Use scissors halfway through the width of each divider, at every 3″ interval.
 For the cardboard pieces that sit on the bottom of the box, trim from the top downwards.
-For the cardboard pieces that will fit on top of these pieces, trim from the bottom upwards.
+For the cardboard pieces that will slide on top of these pieces, trim from the bottom upwards.
 I find that a 3″ x 3″ square is good for most of my ornaments, but, hey, if you have really big ornaments or treasures that are bigger than 3″, customize these segments to fit what works for you!

 Fit the cross-sections of the dividers together.